 Identity.
 You have the right to know the identity and professional status of the person(s) responsible for the delivery of your care, treatment, and services.
 You also have the right to know the relationship between the Hospital and other health care providers involved in your care.

-You have the right to refuse treatment, including life-sustaining procedures, to the extent permitted by law and the Ethical and Religious Directives for Catholic Healthcare Services, and should be informed of the medical consequences of this action.
+Refusal of Treatment.
+You have the right to refuse treatment, including life-sustaining procedures, to the extent permitted by law and the Ethical and Religious Directives for Catholic Health Care Services, and should be informed of the medical consequences of this action.

 Your Safety and Security

+Privacy, Security, and Confidentiality.
 You have the right to personal privacy, security, and confidentiality of information.
-State and federal laws and our operating policies protect the privacy of your medical information.
+State and federal laws and CHRISTUS operating policies protect the privacy of your medical information.
 Our Notice of Privacy Practices describes the way we safeguard and may use or disclose your information.
 The Release of Information form also explains how you may obtain a copy of your health care information from the Hospital Medical Records Department.

+Protective Services.
 You have the right to access protective services and individuals or agencies authorized.
-For those wishing more information on these services, a CHRISTUS representative is available to assist you at 830-643-6109 or you may call the Texas Abuse Hotline at 1-800-252-5400.
+For those wishing more information on these services, a CHRISTUS representative is available to assist you at 830-643-6109 or you may call the Louisiana Department of Health and Hospitals at 866-280-7737.

-You have the right to register a complaint concerning any aspect of your stay/ care and receive follow-up contact from a patient care representative, and to clarify policies and procedures pertaining to our services, including your rights and responsibilities as a patient.
+Complaint Resolution You have the right to register a complaint concerning any aspect of your stay/ care and receive follow-up contact from CHRISTUS’ patient care representative, and to clarify policies and procedures pertaining to our services, including your rights and responsibilities as a patient.
 Your complaint(s) shall not compromise current access to care or services and/or future access to care.